Persefoni’s carbon accounting platform raises $9.7 million – TechCrunch

-The carbon accounting and management platform Persefoni now has $9.7 million more in funding to support its international expansion, product development, and recruitment efforts.
+The carbon accounting and management platform Persefoni now has $9.7 million more in funding to support its international expansion, product development and recruitment efforts.

 The round, led by Rice Investment Group with participation from NGP ETP, the electricity, renewable and sustainability-focused investment arm of the oil and gas and power focused investment fund NGP, comes only about six months after the startup’s initial launch in August.

-Founded only last January, Persefoni touts its tools to assemble, calculate, manage, and report organizational carbon footprints.
+Founded only last January, Persefoni touts its tools to assemble, calculate, manage and report organizational carbon footprints.

-The company’s software promises real time reports on scope 1 through 3 emissions (these are emissions generated by a company’s direct operations, its purchases of power and the emissions of its suppliers).
+The company’s software promises real-time reports on scope 1 through 3 emissions (these are emissions generated by a company’s direct operations, its purchases of power and the emissions of its suppliers).

 “On the back of a banner year of net-zero commitments from governments, asset managers, and organizations the world over, we saw the venture and software investor communities wake up to what is the formation of the largest regulatory compliance software market since the introduction of Sarbanes Oxley”, said Kentaro Kawamori, CEO and co-founder of Persefoni, in a statement.
 “We applaud the efforts of financial regulators around the world who are implementing carbon and climate disclosure requirements.
 Such regulation is one of the most impactful ways to get companies accounting for, and reducing, their carbon footprint.”